davethebrave16/visithome-admin-backoffice/README.md

    - `FIREBASE_APP_ID`: Your Firebase app ID
    - `AUTH_ACCOUNTS`: Comma-separated list of authorized emails

+**Getting Firebase Hosting ID:**
+1. Go to Firebase Console → Hosting
+2. Find your hosting site
+3. The site ID is shown in the hosting dashboard (usually your project ID or a custom name)
+4. **Note**: This ID is used in the deployment command `--only hosting:SITE_ID` and is stored as a GitHub secret for security

 **Getting Firebase CI Token:**
 ```bash
 # Install Firebase CLI globally if not already installed